Simbrinza Coupon & Prices

 Make sure you don’t touch the tip of the Simbrinza dropper bottle to your eye, eyelids, or any other surface, including your fingers, as this can contaminate it with bacteria.
 Using contaminated eye products can cause serious damage to the eye, which can result in a loss of vision.

-You should not use Simbrinza whilst wearing contact lenses.
+You should not use Simbrinza while wearing contact lenses.
 Wait for 15 minutes after using Simbrinza until you put your contact lenses in.
 The medication should also not be given to children under two years of age.

 Don’t take Simbrinza if you are allergic to the active ingredient brinzolamide and brimonidine tartrate or are allergic to any of the other ingredients in Simbrinza.